M-jerez/any-generator/README.md

 ### Transforms.name

-Transforms.name is the minimum required transformation to replace the original blueprint name into the generated code and is always required within the transforms object.
+`transforms.name` is the minimum transformation required to replace the original blueprint name and is always required within the transforms object.
 Bellow example shows the 'name' transformation in shorthand or expanded way. **Both files are equivalent:**

 <!-- prettier-ignore-start -->
 <table>